MLS owners predict league will surpass MLB, Premier League - WHIZ News

-The pair spoke at the league’s kickoff event Wednesday, two days ahead of the start of its 25th season.
+The pair spoke at the league’s kickoff event Wednesday, three days ahead of the start of its 25th season.

 MLS anticipates the status of soccer in the U.S. will be boosted when the Americans co-host the 2026 World Cup with Mexico and Canada.